pimoroni/fanshim-python/examples/README.md

 * `--threshold N` the temperature at which the fan should turn on, in degrees C
 * `--hysteresis N` the change in temperature needed to trigger a fan state change, in degrees C
 * `--delay N` the delay between subsequent temperature readings, in seconds
+* `--preempt` preemptively kick in the fan when the CPU frequency is raised

 You can use systemd or crontab to run this example as a fan controller service on your Pi.